A mega backdoor Roth IRA is a retirement strategy that allows high-income earners to make after-tax contributions to a Roth IRA.

 The backdoor Roth IRA and the mega backdoor Roth IRA are similar in that both allow high-income earners to make after-tax contributions to a Roth IRA.

-With the mega backdoor Roth IRA, you make after-tax contributions to a traditional 401K and then convert those funds to a Roth IRA.
+With the mega backdoor Roth IRA, you make after-tax contributions to an after-tax account within your 401k and then convert those funds to a Roth 401k.

 Who Benefits from a Mega Backdoor Roth?